Flixbox/lp-compat/docs/intro.md

 If you're facing troubles with some in-app purchases, apply the _Signature verification killer_ patch as well.
 It helps sometimes.

-Finally, install the modified APK file by tapping the "Go to file" button and then the "Reinstall" button.
+Finally, install the modified APK file by tapping the "Go to file" button and then the "Uninstall and install" button.

 ## Reinstall the app